xylophanes/c2man/README.md

 they document, rather than imposing a rigid function-comment syntax or requiring that the programmer learn and use a typesetting language.
 Acceptable documentation can often be generated from existing code with no modifications.

+Version 3 is an update of Graham Stoney's original code (in K&R) format to make it more readable (and therefore maintainable).
+K&R function prototypes have been replaced by modern ANSI-C prototypes and the code has been re-structured to make it easier to debug (using symbolic debuggers such as gdb).
+In addition, support for prehistoric systems (Sun, Apollo, HPUX, AIX and MSDOS) has been removed.
+Yes, they were great in their time, but they are functionally extinct now.
+Support in this release is primarily for Linux, but the code should build on BSD flavours, and probably CYGWIN.

 The program can generate nroff/troff -man, TeXinfo, LaTeX or HTML output directly, and should run on virtually any Unix-like system, OS/2, VMS, MSDOS or